daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 off without a hitch!
 Renay danced wonderfully, the crowds were engaged with the idea and they really seemed to enjoy it.

-We performed the piece again in November, but unfortunately, it was ruined by technical difficulties.
+We performed the piece again in November, but unfortunately, it was marred by technical difficulties.
 This time, the venue was a [black box theater][black-box-theater] that had a really kick-ass sound system and a house projector.
 I ran both the audio and the visuals (a web application I wrote that